Real-World Study of Woven EndoBridge for Intracranial Aneurysm Treatment (WEB-RWS)

 The primary effectiveness outcome is the proportion of aneurysms with adequate occlusion at 12 months, based on the Raymond-Roy Occlusion Classification.
 Adequate occlusion is defined as Raymond-Roy class I or II.
 The primary safety outcome is the rate of major adverse events, including unexpected death or major stroke within 30 days after the procedure, and neurological death or major stroke from 31 days to 1 year after the procedure.

-Other outcomes include aneurysm occlusion based on the WEB Occlusion Scale, aneurysm recurrence, aneurysm retreatment, rebleeding, parent artery patency, clinical outcome measured by the modified Rankin Scale, device-related serious adverse events, procedure-related serious adverse events, neurological events, and successful device implantation.
+Other outcomes include aneurysm occlusion based on the WEB Occlusion Scale, aneurysm recurrence, aneurysm retreatment, rebleeding, parent artery patency, clinical outcome measured by the modified Rankin Scale, device-related serious adverse events, procedure-related serious adverse events, neurological events, successful device implantation and health economic outcomes.
 The study will mainly use descriptive statistical methods to summarize outcomes and confidence intervals.

 Study Type